Welcome to another Wacky Workshops project – how to colour your world.

 - Cut triangles in each quarter section of the other circle and fill three of the spaces with different coloured cellophane – yellow, blue, red.
 Leave the other section open.

-- Place this circle on top of the other one and secure with a push pin.
+- Place this circle on top of the other one and secure it with a push pin.

 - When the children spin the top circle they can see what happens when the red cellophane covers the blue paint – purple is created.